slangenbach/notes/docker_kubernetes.md

 - Pods are a single instance of a running process in the cluster
 - They are a higher-level abstraction than working with containers directly
-- Can contain one or more containers
+- Pods can contain one or more containers
 - Containers within a pod can communicate with each other, share storage and network and write to the same values
 - Per *default* all pods in k8s can communicate with each other
 - In pod manifests, the command field is equivalent Docker's entrypoint, and args is equivalent to Docker's cmd

+#### Multi-Container Pods

+- Design patterns for multi-container pods are: co-located, init or sidecar containers
+- Sidecar containers are a variation of init containers, which remain running after startup

 ### Services